wentaozhu/protein-cascade-cnn-lstm/README.md

 seqpssm8 is to use 21 amino acid and 21 sequence profile to predict 8 classes

 seqpssmmultitask8 is to use 21 amino acid and 21 sequence profile to predict 8 classes and solvent property.

+test*.py is for getting the predicted labels and calculate the precision, recall.

+Pretrained weights for the three models can be downloaded from https://drive.google.com/open?id=0B5Hl9mO74DHvT2VIWGVkMG5XU2s